Financial Aid Frequently Asked Questions

 My parents refuse to provide their tax information for the FAFSA.
 Can I still get financial aid?

 Yes, but you will only be eligible for the Federal Direct Unsubsidized Loan.
 However, if your inability to obtain parental information is due to unusual circumstances (parental incarceration, abuse, abandonment, etc.), please contact our office to inquire about filing the FAFSA.

 Do I list retirement accounts on the FAFSA?
 What about 529 plans?
 How does this affect my FAFSA?

 It depends on how you save for retirement.
-Certain assets such as pensions, life insurance and individual retirement accounts (IRAs) are not evaluated when determining financial aid eligibility.
-Nor is home equity included for the home in which the family resides.
-Other assets such as savings accounts, 529 plans, certificates of deposit, stocks, mutual funds and other real estate are included.
-However, the formula used to calculate the expected family contribution (EFC) assumes families are saving for retirement and provides an "asset protection allowance" according to parental age and marital status.
-This amount is subtracted from the total net worth of the assets, and of the remainder, only 12 percent is considered available assets.
+Certain assets such as pensions, life insurance and individual retirement accounts (IRAs) are not considered when determining financial aid eligibility, nor is the value of the home in which the family resides.
+These assets should not be reported on the FAFSA.
+Other assets such as savings accounts, 529 plans, certificates of deposit, stocks, mutual funds and other real estate are included and should be reported on the FAFSA.
+However, the FAFSA assumes families are saving for retirement and provides an "asset protection allowance" according to parental age and marital status.
+The value of 529 plans owned by either the parent or the student should be reported as a parental asset on the FAFSA.
+529 plans owned by someone else are not reported.

 I was born in the United States but my parents are undocumented.
 Can I still apply for financial aid using the FAFSA?